digital-cowboy-91/nc-backend-project/README.md

 **Note:** If you need to change the port of the application, update `listener.js`

+## Interaction

+Open a browser or use any API platform/library to access `/api` endpoint.
+This endpoint serves API documentation (as JSON).

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)